-The following is our version of the BARC (Behavior Assessment Reactivity Checklist).
+The following is our version of the BARC (Behavior Assessment Reactivity Checklist) that we use to assess dogs that might be trained to help people with disabilities.
 Our version assumes that someone has told you the dog is nice and friendly (good with other dogs, not hyper, etc.)

 Put a check-mark next to the answer that best describes the dog when you meet them.